-Night Fire Razes 5 Duplexes in Gowon Estate, Lagos
+Night fire razes 5 duplexes in Gowon Estate, Lagos

-Fire on Friday night gutted three duplexes on 34 Road, B Close of Gowon Estate, Federal Housing Authority (FHA), Egbeda, the News Agency of Nigeria (NAN) reports.
+Fire on Friday night gutted three duplexes on 34 Road, B Close of Gowon Estate, Federal Housing Authority (FHA), Egbada, the News Agency of Nigeria (NAM) reports.

 NAN also reports that there was no casualty recorded in the inferno.